jeffreyhanson/global-protected-areas/README.md

 -----

 This repository contains source code for automatically downloading, cleaning, and processing the [World Database on Protected Areas](http://www.protectedplanet.net/).
-By using this repository, users can maintain an up to date version of the world's protected areas.
+By using this repository, users can maintain an up to date version of the world's protected areas. **If you encounter any errors or bugs, [please file an issue](https://github.com/jeffreyhanson/global-protected-areas/issues)**.

 Briefly, the following operations are run in sequence using [ESRI ArcGIS](https://www.esri.com/software/arcgis):